keyboard_arrow_up

 What are the Properties of Your Fluid?

-You need to know the characteristics of the fluid, such as its specific gravity, whether it’s Newtonian or non-Newtonian, its conductivity, and the vapor pressure at operating temperature.
-You also need information about the fluid's composition, toxicity, presence and size of particles in the fluid, and its light transmission qualities (whether it is opaque or translucent).
+Identify the characteristics of the fluid being measured, including its specific gravity, conductivity, vapor pressure at operating temperature, and whether it is Newtonian or non-Newtonian.
+Additionally, determine the fluid’s composition, toxicity, presence and size of particles, and whether it is opaque or translucent.

 What are Your System Measurement and Reading Requirements?

-A meter should be able to measure the instantaneous quantity (Qi), the rate at which water is pumped, and the total quantity of water flowed over time (Qa).
-The Qa is usually recorded in gallons.
-However, some meters can measure Qa in acre-feet.
-These types of meters are used in agriculture applications.
+A flow meter should measure the instantaneous quantity (Qi), the rate at which the medium flows, and the total quantity that has flowed over time (Qa).
+Qa is typically recorded in gallons, though some meters measure it in acre-feet for agricultural applications.

-To ensure that the right flow meter is installed for a particular system, get the checklists, questionnaires, and specification sheets from the manufacturer.
-These sheets are designed to give the critical information necessary to match the flow meter with the requirements.
+To ensure proper installation and compatibility, obtain checklists, questionnaires, and specification sheets from the manufacturer.
+These documents provide critical information to help match the right flow meter with the system’s requirements.

 Choosing the Right Manufacturer